selagroup/react-user-admin-lab/README.md

         }
         ```
     > note: this process isn't necessary but it's best practice.
-- on the `User.js` file change the hard coded id, username and email to the one that came from the prop like so
+- on the `User.js` file change the hard coded id, username and email to the one that came from the prop
 ```jsx
 render() {
     return (